 Good ventilation-this is vital, even when the temperature outside plummets.
 Give all the windows a thorough clean and check for draughts and damage.
 Make sure all the windows open and close easily and check all the locking mechanisms are working properly to ensure adequate air flow when your horse is inside.

 Clean, clean, clean-a grotty job but it is one that will pay off.
 Spending a lot more time inside the stable can lead to an increased risk of infections for your horse, which can be worsened by faecal matter and trapped urine.
 Ensure you strip the stable out completely and pull up any unfixed matting.
 Use a disinfectant on the walls and floors and make sure you get right into the corners.
 Allow everything to dry completely.
-Pressure-washing with disinfectant is a great way to kill off bacteria but make sure your stable has good drainage to cope with it before you get carried away.
+Pressure-washing with disinfectant is a great way to kill off bacteria but make sure your wood stable has good drainage to cope with it before you get carried away.

 Eliminate unwanted visitors-rodents love nothing more than finding warm, dry areas with plenty of food on tap to bed into during cold spells.
 Stables are obvious targets and the damage they are capable of causing can be very costly.
 You’ll need a good, horse-safe plan to keep them from chewing through electrical wires, damaging equipment, eating and contaminating feed.
 It’s well worth a call to your local pest control company for some advice.